How to cope with the loss of a pet

-The simple fact of life is that pets do not live as long as us and while this is not something many people like to think of, there is some comfort in it.
+The simple fact of life is that pets do not live as long as us.
+While this is not something many people like to think of, there is some comfort in it.
 This arises when you consider the time frames involved with owning a pet.
-If your animal dies after living a long and happy life, which was good for its breed or species, then you can take solace in that fact.
+Did you pet live a long and happy life?
+If so, then you can take solace in this.

-If your pet has passed through illness or injury and before their time then the most important thing to focus on is the quality of their life, not the length.
-If you gave your pet a happy home then this should be celebrated, no matter how long it lasted for.
+If your pet has passed through illness or injury before their time, then the most important thing to focus on is the quality of their life, not the length.
+You provided your pet with a happy home and this should celebrated, no matter how long it lasted for.

 Take care of possessions

-Toys, accessories and equipment for your pet can be a painful reminder or a source of comfort after their passing so it’s important you decide what to do with them.
+Your pet’s toys, accessories and equipment can be a painful reminder or a source of comfort after their passing so it’s important you decide what to do with them.
 If you find it too painful to be reminded, then pack the items together and place them out of sight.
 Don’t get rid of them immediately as you may, in the future, decide to get another pet.

 Decide whether to get another pet

 While some will get another pet immediately after the first has passed, there are those who find the idea too painful.
 Whatever your decision, give yourself time to think it over properly and don’t rush into anything.